Hurricane Ida traps Louisianans, leaves the grid a shambles

 “Lucky the whole thing didn’t fall inward.
 It would have killed us,” he said.

+“This is a COVID nightmare,” Stephens said, adding: “We do anticipate that we could see some COVID spikes related to this.”

+Interstate 10 between New Orleans and Baton Rouge — the main east-west route along the Gulf Coast — was closed because of flooding, with the water reported to be 4 feet deep at one spot, officials said.

-An area just west of New Orleans got about 17 inches of rain in 20 hours, Greg Carbin of NOAA’s Weather Prediction Center tweeted.
+An area just west of New Orleans got about 17 inches (43 centimeters) of rain in 20 hours, Greg Carbin of NOAA’s Weather Prediction Center tweeted.

+Still, it appeared that the levees that failed in 2005 during Hurricane Katrina held up in Ida, the governor said.

+“For the most part, all of our levees performed extremely well -- especially the federal levees -- but at the end of the day the storm surge, the rain, the wind all had devastating impacts," Edwards said.
+“We have water systems that are out.
+We have tremendous damage to homes and to businesses.”

-The flooding from the rain and surge in the maze of rivers and bayous south of New Orleans threatened hundreds of homes.
-On social media, people posted their addresses and directed search and rescue teams to their attics or rooftops.
+The rain and surge of seawater in the maze of rivers and bayous south of New Orleans threatened hundreds of homes.
+On social media, people posted their addresses and directed search-and-rescue teams to their attics or rooftops.

 Jefferson Parish in suburban New Orleans knew of 500 people who said they were going to stay in areas that were flooded, and it began sending out dozens of boats to account for everyone and start rescuing them, Parish Council member Deano Bonano told WWL-TV.

-“I know people have family members in here they are trying to check on.
-They can’t get to them.
-The water is too high.
-We’re going to do our best efforts to get them out," Bonano said.

-More than a million customers in Louisiana and Mississippi were without power, according to PowerOutage.US, which tracks outages nationwide, increasing their vulnerability to flooding and leaving them without air conditioning and refrigeration.
+More than a million customers in Louisiana and Mississippi were without power, according to PowerOutage.US, which tracks outages nationwide.
+That left them without air conditioning and refrigeration in the dog days of summer.

-Entergy said all eight major transmission lines into New Orleans were down and the only power was coming from generators, the city’s emergency office tweeted, citing “catastrophic transmission damage.”
-The city relies on Entergy for backup power for its stormwater pumps.

-New Orleans' levees underwent major improvements after Katrina, which in 2015 breached the city's flood defenses, caused catastrophic flooding and was blamed for 1,500 deaths.
-Ida posed its biggest test since that disaster.

-Bonano said flooding from the rain was as bad as he had ever seen, but the levee system in Jefferson Parish held.

-“No issues, no breaches no overtopping — the levees worked great,” he said.
+“We don’t know if the damage is extensive.
+We don’t know if the damage is something we can get up quickly," Entergy New Orleans CEO Deanna Rodriguez told WWL-TV.

-But the hurricane twisted and collapsed a giant transmission tower along the Mississippi River, and the wires fell into the river, causing widespread outages and halting river traffic, Jefferson Parish Emergency Management Director Joe Valiente said.
-Those lines supplied power to the New Orleans area.
+The hurricane twisted and collapsed a giant transmission tower in Jefferson Parish along the Mississippi River, and the wires fell into the river, causing widespread outages and halting river traffic, parish Emergency Management Director Joe Valiente said.

+The tower, which survived Katrina, is one of eight ways power is brought into New Orleans, and the failure of one of them might have led the others to shut down as well, Rodriguez said.

 “One-hundred percent of the grid is smashed, hundreds of telephone poles snapped, trees hit power lines and just ripped them out,” Valiente told NPR.
 He said that the entire power grids collapsed in about 10 parishes and that it could take six weeks to fully restore power.